NREL/BuildingMOTIF/_sources/tutorials/model_validation.md

 ## Model Validation - Ontology

 BuildingMOTIF organizes Shapes into `Shape Collections`.
-The shape collection associated with a library (if there is one) can be retrieved with the `get_shape_collection` method.
+The shape collection associated with a library (if there is one) can be retrieved with the `get_shape_collection` property.
 Below, we use Brick's shape collection to ensure that the model is using Brick correctly:

 ```{code-cell}
 # pass a list of shape collections to .validate()